eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 source with a lower presedence than the environment variable configuration source.
 It's therefore necessary to provide any such configuration property in the `application.yml` file or as a Java system property to help the configuration system disambiguate the property key, even if only providing a placeholder value.
-Once that has been done, it's possible to override the value provided with an environment variable.
+Once that has been done, it's possible to override the value with an environment variable.
 {{% /notice %}}

 {{% notice tip %}}